-Management submits to the Board of Directors a proposed budget for the fiscal year commencing the following July 1, for their approval.
-The budget includes proposed expenditures and the means of financing them.

-Expenditures may not legally exceed appropriations at the fund level.
-Revisions that alter the total expenditures of any fund must be approved by the Board of Directors.

-All appropriations lapse at fiscal year-end.
+- Management submits to the Board of Directors a proposed budget for the fiscal year commencing the following July 1.
+The budget includes proposed expenditures and the means of financing them. - Prior to June 30, the budget is adopted by the Board of Directors. - Expenditures may not legally exceed appropriations at the fund level.
+Revisions that alter the total expenditures of any fund must be approved by the Board of Directors. - All appropriations lapse at fiscal year-end.